Commissioning works underway

 - Millewa Avenue between Karadoc Ave and Benetook Avenue will be closed, local traffic access only.
 Closed until 31 August.

-- Cocklin Avenue, Red Cliffs between Cassia Street North and Pumps Road.
+- Cocklin Avenue, Red Cliffs between Calotis Street and Stewart Road.
+Closed until 26 August.

-- Nursery Ridge Road channel crossing - Speed has been reduced to 40kms until 19 July.
+- Nursery Ridge Road channel crossing - Speed has been reduced to 25kms until 31 August.

 - Karadoc Avenue, Irymple speed reduction in place between Queens Road and Seventeenth Street.